A Program Logic for Abstract (Hyper)Properties

-Rule (basic) accounts for elementary commands.
-Its premise is satisfied by any valid approximation of the exact semantics, as necessary whenever $\sem{\e}{h}$ is not expressible in the language $\L$.
+The inference rules of $\SHA$ are collected in Figure~\ref{fig:rules}.
+Rule (basic) covers elementary commands.
+Its premise is satisfied by any over-approximation of the exact semantics, as needed if $\sem{\e}{h}$ is not expressible in the language $\L$.
 The rules (seq) and (cons) are the standard sequencing and consequence rules, respectively.
 In particular, rule (cons) permits the weakening of preconditions and the strengthening of postconditions according to the order $\sqsubseteq$.

-Rule (choice) supports reasoning about non-deterministic computations.
-As in rule (basic), the side condition $k_1 \oplus k_2 \sqsubseteq k$ accounts for the possible approximation of the join of the two branches.

-Rule (iter) enables reasoning about iteration by considering an arbitrary sequence of intermediate assertions $\{h_i\}_{i \in \mathbb{N}}$, whose monoidal sum is approximated by the postcondition $k$.
+Rule (choice) allows reasoning about non-deterministic computations.
+The side condition $k_1 \oplus k_2 \sqsubseteq k$ captures the possible approximation of the sum of the two branches.
+Rule (iter) enables reasoning about iteration via an arbitrary sequence of intermediate assertions $\{h_i\}_{i \in \mathbb{N}}$, whose monoidal sum is approximated by the postcondition $k$.
 Alternatively, iteration can be handled using the two finitary rules (rec) and (inv).
 The recursive rule (rec) is based on the standard unfolding of the Kleene star, and its side condition $h \oplus l \sqsubseteq k$ allows for approximation of the monoidal combination of the initial precondition $h$ and the postcondition $l$ of the recursive call.
 Rule (inv) relies on an invariant-based characterization of iteration, where $h$ plays the role of a loop invariant.
-Here, the side condition $\bigoplus_{\mathbb{N}} h \sqsubseteq k$ allows for approximating its unrolling into the postcondition $k$.
-As a special case, when $\oplus$ is idempotent, it suffices to require $k’ \sqsubseteq h \sqsubseteq k$.
+The side condition $\bigoplus_{\mathbb{N}} h \sqsubseteq k$ allows for approximating its unrolling into the postcondition $k$.
 Finally, the distinguishing rules (join) and (meet) govern reasoning about the lattice structure of the property domain $D$.
-In particular, rule (join) crucially relies on the notion of \emph{density}---see Definition~\ref{def:dense}, (join) would be unsound without this hypothesis---to ensure that the inferred precondition $h$ can be over-approximated by the join of a denumerable family of preconditions $\{h_i\}_{i \in \mathbb{N}}$ in $\L$, over which the command $\r$ can be analyzed.

-We first establish the soundness of this proof system, namely that every triple derivable using these rules is valid.
+In particular, rule (join) crucially relies on the notion of \emph{density} (Definition~\ref{def:dense}); without it, the rule would be unsound.
+It ensures that the inferred precondition $h$ can be over-approximated by the join of a countable family of preconditions $\{h_i\}_{i \in \mathbb{N}}$ in $\L$, over which the command $\r$ can be analysed.
+We first prove the soundness of the proof system, i.e., that every derivable triple is valid.